Three: That's the magic number.

 Here's where it gets very interesting.

+In general DirecTV has the most channels in total, followed closely by Vue, with Sling bringing up the rear.
 Sling TV does have an advantage in the flexibility and low cost of its add-on packages, but there are few "must-have" channels among them.

 Of course, cable TV packages often have more than one RSN so they appeal to, for example, both Yankees and Mets fans in New York.

 Interface and ease of use

+One advantage of Vue is that marking a show a favorite also designates future episodes for auto-recording to the cloud DVR.
 It's also worth repeating that every Vue channel allows you to pause, rewind and, if you're not watching live TV, fast-forward.
 And you can also skip the commercials.

 Finally, I love the fact that Vue lets you set up profiles for individual family members, just like Netflix.
 When you first start watching it asks you to choose one, and afterward all of the DVR'd shows, recommendations, recent channels and everything else are tailored to that user.
 It's like having a separate DVR for everyone in the family.

 The interfaces for each service are mostly consistent across devices, but there are some exceptions.
 Roku devices get a much more stripped-down version of Vue, for example.